Can You Take Vitamin D and Magnesium Together?

 Vitamin D and Magnesium Supplements

-As discussed earlier, vitamin K is an important cofactor of vitamin D. As such, WHC’s combination supplement is recommended for those who do not consume enough dietary vitamin K.
+As discussed earlier, vitamin K is an important cofactor of vitamin D. As such, it is wise to supplement with both if you do not consume enough dietary vitamin K.

 Food sources of vitamin K include leafy greens, broccoli, cabbage, Brussel sprouts and fermented dairy.
 Incidentally, vitamin K deficiency might be just as harmful as vitamin D deficiency.

 Is a magnesium supplement essential?
 It shouldn’t be, in an ideal world.
 However, the fact that magnesium deficiency is prevalent in our society indicates that most simply do not eat enough.

 Furthermore, older adults, people will type 2 diabetes and gastrointestinal diseases, and those with an alcohol dependence have a higher need for magnesium.
 Elevated stress is another factor which increases one’s magnesium needs.

 Although food should always constitute the vast majority of our nutrients, soil depletion due to intensive modern agricultural practice has reduced the magnesium content of crops, meaning less dietary magnesium is available to us than before.